EMAIL GUARD

 EndpointWhat it does

 POST /api/scan-inboundThe guard.
-Before the agent acts on a message: prompt injection and hijack instructions (including zero-width, bidi, and hidden-HTML payloads), spoofed senders (SPF/DKIM/DMARC failures, reply-to mismatch, disposable or brand-new domains), risky links → verdict allow / review / block plus clean structured metadata
+Before the agent acts on a message: known injection and hijack patterns (including zero-width, bidi, and hidden-HTML payloads), sender header checks (SPF/DKIM/DMARC results as reported by the receiving server, reply-to mismatch, a 24-name brand list against the display name), a DNS and RDAP look at the sender domain (disposable, or registered in the last 30 days), link reputation → verdict allow / review / block plus fixed-shape metadata

-POST /api/scan-outboundBefore the agent sends: leaked secrets and PII (with a redacted copy), deliverability problems that burn the sender domain, dead recipients (disposable, or no MX = guaranteed bounce)
+POST /api/scan-outboundBefore the agent sends: 22 secret patterns and 3 PII patterns over the subject, body and HTML (with a redacted copy), deliverability problems that burn the sender domain, dead recipients (disposable, or no MX = guaranteed bounce).
+Credential formats outside those 22 patterns are not detected, and the email-address rule is noisy: any address in the body puts the message at review

 GET /api/check-domain-authSPF, DMARC, MX, domain age (RDAP), and disposable status for any domain or address → weak / enforced